- Crime (C)

 Local authorities are responsible for investigating and prosecuting crimes.

-Review our webpage on help for U.S. victims of crime overseas.
-We can:
+Review our information on help for U.S. victims of crime abroad.

 *Note: The State Department will not pay for these services or provide you with funds to pay for them except in the form of an emergency loan.
 We will not loan you money for accommodations except as part of an overall repatriation loan to assist you in returning to the United States.